Callahan County License Hearing Guide

 After Criminal Case Concludes

-• Reinstatement Requirements: To reinstate your license, you'll typically need to:
+• Reinstatement Requirements: To reinstate your license after the suspension period ends, you will typically need to:

 • Pay a reinstatement fee to the Texas DPS.

-• Classes/Programs That Must Be Completed: Depending on the specifics of your case, you may be required to complete an alcohol education program or other court-ordered classes.
+• Classes/Programs That Must Be Completed: You may be required to complete an alcohol education program, such as a DWI Education Program, as a condition of reinstatement.

 Special Programs